feenkcom/gtoolkit.com/pages/index.md

       <div class="col-lg-4">
         <h3>Use case</h3>
         <h2>Iterative API &amp; data exploration</h2>
-        <p class="lead">To reason about data, we first need to qualitatively understand its structure.
+        <p>To reason about data, we first need to qualitatively understand its structure.
 The inspection tools together with the ability of refining the data model and of visualizing in place are directly usable in these contexts.</p>
-        <p class="lead"><a href="/usecases/iterative-data-exploration" class="btn btn-block btn-lg btn-margin btn-default">Read more</a></p>
+        <a href="/usecases/iterative-data-exploration" class="btn btn-block btn-lg btn-margin btn-default">Read more</a>
       </div>
       <div class="col-lg-8">
         <div class="sample">